WICG/display-locking/README.md

   // Append the element to the DOM. document.body.appendChild(element);

-  // Now even if the element is appended to the tree we can do DOM updates,
+  // Now even if the element is attached to the tree we can do DOM updates,
   // change style, etc. to it but it won't affect rendering. element.style = "...";
   element.appendChild(...);